jhsu802701/rails_from_scratch_rails5/09-12-users_lock.md

 ```
 * Enter the command "sh build_fast.sh".
 All 3 of the new integration tests fail.
 * Enter the command "alias test1='(command from test results minus TESTOPTS portion)'".
 * Enter the command "test1".
+Two tests fail because the lock feature doesn't work, and one test fails because the page where users can request unlock instructions does not have the expected content.

 ### Devise Configuration
 * Edit the file config/initializers/devise.rb.
 Make the following changes: